-After an appropriate amount of time, call your group back together.
+After an appropriate amount of time, call for your group's attention.
 Take some time to allow students to share with the group about their experiences from their solitude exercise.
 If you have students who have made decisions for Christ, take the opportunity to share those commitments with the group and to celebrate with them.